-PRS for music is the UK's leading PRO for the collection of publishing rights all across the country.
-UK songwriters who want to collect they royalties will have to be subscribed to PRS for music.
+PRS for music is the UK’s leading PRO for the collection of publishing rights all across the country.
+UK songwriters who want to collect their royalties will have to be subscribed to PRS for music.
 Lately, it has been working in coordination with PPL, the other major PRO in the UK in charge of collecting master rights.

 SACEM is a French Performance Rights Organization that collects and distributes performance rights around the whole country, as well as French overseas departments and territories.
 It also takes on the tasks of protecting and defending the rights and interests of its members, not to mention the promotion and support that they give to the creation of new music in France.

-SESAC is one of the world's leading PROs (Performing Rights Societies), aiding songwriting and publishers collect their well earned mechanical and publishing royalties.
+SESAC is one of the world’s leading PROs (Performing Rights Societies), aiding songwriting and publishers to collect their well earned mechanical and publishing royalties.
 Their main Headquarters are in Nashville, though they also hold offices in New York, Los Angeles, Atlanta, Miami and London.

 SGAE is Spain’s leading society when it comes to the collection of publishing rights within the territory.
 On top of this, it aims at empowering and pushing forward the interests of music creators all around the country.